Urban Wilds program

 About the program

-- protect City-owned urban wilds and other natural areas from development, encroachment, and uses that degrade their natural character
+- protect City-owned urban wilds and other natural areas from threats such as development, encroachment, and other uses that may harm their natural character;

-- manage and maintain city-owned urban wilds and other natural areas to promote their ecological integrity
+- manage and maintain City-owned urban wilds and other natural areas to preserve their ecological value;

-- advocate for the long-term protection and stewardship of other (non-City) publicly- and privately-owned urban wilds and other natural areas.
+- advocate for the long-term protection and stewardship of other urban wilds and natural areas that are not currently owned by the City.

 Urban Wilds history